“…superb artistry…with pungent playing from Chamber Domaine under the baton of Thomas Kemp.” The Times*****

 The New York Times praised the ensemble for “…intriguing programming and unabashed lushness.”
 The Guardian described a recent concert: “an extraordinary performance…with a fluency that came over brilliantly under the baton of Thomas Kemp.”
 The Times praised the ensemble: “Chamber Domaine brilliantly demonstrated the thrill of young players successfully climbing Mount Everest…with exhilarating bravery and expressive force.”
 The Gramophone commented on a recent recording: “…a wealth of timbral subtlety…utterly magical…a tremendous sense of vitality and commitment.”

-Chamber Domaine has worked with many of the world’s leading composers including Mark-Anthony Turnage, Judith Bingham, Ned Rorem, Arvo Part, Mark Simpson, Henrik Gorecki, Piers Helliwell, Huw Watkins, Judith Weir, Brian Ferneyhough, HK Gruber and David Horne, giving many territorial and world premieres in concerts and recordings.
+Chamber Domaine has worked with many of the world’s leading composers including Mark-Anthony Turnage, Brian Elias, Judith Bingham, Ned Rorem, Arvo Part, Mark Simpson, Henrik Gorecki, Piers Helliwell, Huw Watkins, Judith Weir, Brian Ferneyhough, HK Gruber and David Horne, giving many territorial and world premieres in concerts and recordings.
 The ensemble regularly collaborates with leading figures from across the arts world including Sir Anish Kapoor, Edward Fox, Nicky Spence, Yeree Suh, Sara Fulgoni, Craig Ogden, Irina Takahashi and Anna Grevelius.

 The ensemble gave its highly praised South Bank and Wigmore Hall debuts in 1999 and have since regularly performed at leading festivals and concerts series in the United Kingdom, Europe and North America.
 The ensemble has also had groundbreaking residencies at The Victoria and Albert Museum, The Imperial War Museum, Arnold Schoenberg Centre, Vienna, Gresham College and Bargemusic, New York.